“I got the guts…but the guts need fuel.” – Barfly

 I was going to stop at twenty but this movie has like five suckerpunches.
 All from DeNiro distracting the rival bounty hunter by pointing anywhere and yelling: “Hey, Marvin!
 Marvin!
 Look!”
 POW.
 Marvin is played by the imposing dad in Some Kind of Wonderful, a John Hughes movie where Marvin wants nothing more than for his son, 26-year-old terrible painter Eric Stoltz, to go to college in spite of the beating he’s headed for at the cool guy’s party.
 And judging by his performance in Midnight Run, it’s a good thing he didn’t teach Stoltz how to fight.
 Supposedly this actor also got very angry on the set because DeNiro actually punched him in the face a couple times.
 Marvin does get his revenge with a car door towards the end though.

 X-Files sex addict David what’s-his-name delivers a shovel to Brad Pitt’s face (was that a shovel?) with a good swing, solid form, and elbow up, just like Fox in Casualties of War.
 This shot finally made Brad Pitt’s white trash maniac stop muttering that crap about “seeing doors” or whatever the hell he was babbling about.
-But Brad does have the best line in the movie when he’s refining his baffling pick-up skills, yelling out the window of the car at some women: “Shave that thing and teach it to hunt!”
+Brad’s most coherent line in the movie is unfortunately when he’s refining some baffling pick-up skills and yelling out the window of the car at some women: “Shave that thing and teach it to hunt!”

 When Henry Hill (Ray Liotta) goes to have a talk with his girlfriend’s date-rapist next door.
 What’s the last thing the punk says before he has a mouthful of gun metal?
 “What you want, fucko?
 Want some of…” Crackcrackcrackcrack.
 Ha!
 He said “fucko?!”
 And this looked like it hurt, too.
 And how about his brothers who were standing around the Corvette watching Liotta get his beat on?
 Thanks for having my back, bros!
 See you at dinner tonight!
 How awkward’s that gonna be?
 Actually this might not qualify as a suckerpunch since he hit him with a gun.
 Kind of like Spider making the mistake of bringing his mouth to Joe Pesci’s card game Okay, we’re gonna need a new list…